 We are grateful to Helen and Ray, our Churchwardens, for the following report.

 It seems quite a while since we said farewell to Geoffrey, our long standing vicar, and his wife Rosemary on that reasonably sunny morning back in September.
 Life at church is simply not the same and change is not always easy to embrace.
 However, we are glad to have a strong foundation to work from, thanks to Geoffrey’s legacy.
-The incoming priest will have three additional parishes and will also be working within the Launceston churches – the appointment is likely to be announced in early 2021.
-Until then Rev’d Peter Knight, Rural Dean, is our Priest-in Charge.
+Geoffrey' replacement, the Rev'd Alison Hardy and her assistant, the Rev'd Nicki Farr, have three additional parishes and are also working within the Launceston churches.

 Other changes have been happening as well.
 After many years as Tower Captain, Peter Luscombe has stepped down.
 Peter has done sterling work for the church over many years, fulfilling several roles such as Churchwarden and Treasurer.
 Latterly, as Tower Captain, he was responsible for encouraging several new ringers, and with Norma’s unfailing support, they enabled regular ringing to take place most Sundays.
 Norma, likewise, has handed over the bulk of the work she did helping to produce ‘The Parish Magazine for Egloskerry with Tresmere, North Petherwin, Tremaine and Trewen.’
 It has been a job that Norma has done so diligently and effectively, that most of us hardly knew what work was involved - the editing and production appeared seamless.
 Thank you Peter and Norma for all you have done – it is very much appreciated.

 We are delighted to welcome Bill Willis as our new Tower Captain.
-Bill rang the tenor bell for 75 times prior to the afternoon Remembrance Service on November 8th.
-There is no ringing as such at the moment and we do not know as yet when it will restart but watch this space as Bill is a dedicated ringer and will have some ideas to share with us when ringing starts again.
+Bill rang the tenor bell for 75 times prior to the afternoon Remembrance Service on November 8th 2020!

 Likewise we warmly welcome Pat Matthews and Adele Marsh to the Parish Magazine team – we are delighted the Parish Magazine has continued, and thank you both for taking this challenge on!